wikimedia/design-blog/_posts/2022-06-14-egg-laying-wool-milk-pig.md

 ### “We shape our tools, thereafter our tools shape us”

 This quote by [Marshall McLuhan](https://en.wikipedia.org/wiki/Marshall_McLuhan) feels very true for Wikipedia.
-Here’s why: When we [improved searching for articles](https://uxdesign.cc/in-search-of-the-perfect-search-for-wikipedia-136f86ac6168), we realized that people use Wikipedia in unique ways.
+Here’s why: When we [improved searching for articles](https://uxdesign.cc/in-search-of-the-perfect-search-for-wikipedia-136f86ac6168){:target="_blank" rel="nofollow"}, we realized that people use Wikipedia in unique ways.
 Use cases and opinions for those who regularly use the Wikipedia app vary substantially.
 This [difference of perspectives](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/Android/Communication/UsertestingJuly2021?tableofcontents=0#Results) even rang true when learning from our target audiences what their communication preferences were:

 **Editors** see a need for more editing capabilities: